By Sarah Knepp, For The Miami Student

 The construction is just one part of a two-year project to widen U.S. Route 27, which began in spring 2014 and should be completed by summer 2016.

 According to Smigielski, the scope of work includes widening and resurfacing 1.05 miles of U.S. 27, adjusting the vertical profile of U.S. 27, adding turn lanes and upgrading traffic signals to the latest design standards.
 Additionally, approach roads are to be realigned as well as existing drainage reconstruction

-Despite all the frustrations that come along with various projects, the Planning and Facilities team said it takes into consideration the opinions of students, faculty and staff at Miami when discussing
+Despite all the frustrations that come along with various projects, the Planning and Facilities team said it takes into consideration the opinions of students, faculty and staff at Miami when discussing construction projects.

 "We did have some conversations with student groups," Powell said.
 "We received some really good feedback which we are now incorporating into our future planning."